CHERIoT-Platform/cheriot-rtos/docs/SoftwareCapabilities.md

 Static software-defined capabilities
 ------------------------------------

-In addition to the dynamic software-defined capabilities, it is often useful to provision a set of capabilities to a compartment at build time.
+Dynamic software-defined capabilities, as described in the previous section, are exposed to the allocating compartment and must be passed to other compartments (usually in response to some request).
+This presents a bootstrapping problem: what authorises a compartment to request a capability?
+This problem is addressed by providing a mechanism provision software-defined capabilities (managed by one compartment) to another compartment at *build time*.
 The simplest case for this is (allocator capabilities)[Allocator.md], which authorise allocation and so are necessary to be able to create any dynamic software-defined capabilities.
 The scheduler also uses this mechanism for capabilities that allow interaction with [interrupts](Interrupts.md).

-Objects created in this way are allocated outside of a compartment's global region but are accessed only via capabilities provided by the loader.
+Objects created in this way are allocated outside of any compartment's global region and are accessed only via capabilities provided by the loader.
-These capabilities use the allocator's sealing mechanism and so can be unsealed only by the owner of the relevant sealing capability.
+These capabilities use the allocator's token mechanism and so can be unsealed only with the relevant authorising capability

 For more detail on how to use the static sealing mechanism, see [`compartment-macros.h`](../sdk/include/compartment-macros.h).